Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 Due to such geographic discrepancies in climatic conditions and available energy sources, arguing for a single, globally universalizable set of water-efficient solutions for data centers is unrealistic.
 Instead, this essay considers the solutions that would best reduce each scope of water use by data centers sited in Chicago, Illinois or the surrounding suburbs.

-To reduce their water consumption footprints while simultaneously minimizing other environmental impacts, data centers in Chicago should implement direct-to-chip cooling, using circulated Lake Michigan water, as their primary cooling method, primarily use electricity produced from solar power, and purchase semiconductors from companies that make efforts to reduce or offset manufacturing water footprint.
+To reduce their water consumption footprints while simultaneously minimizing other environmental impacts, data centers in Chicago should implement direct-to-chip cooling, using circulated Lake Michigan water as their primary cooling method, primarily use electricity produced from solar power, and purchase semiconductors from companies that make efforts to reduce or offset manufacturing water footprint.

 ## Scope 1 Water Use ##